 Yoshino says that once Kalé is up and running, it’ll be serving those kalés along with side dishes he calls sidekicks (salads, pickles, and hard-boiled eggs) at prices comparable to what he previously charged.
 (The least expensive item on the menu is a dollar and the most expensive tops out at $11.25.)

-And it’ll get some serious design consideration too, when Ace Hotel architect and designer Neal Harrod, a friend of Yoshino’s, reimagines the new space’s interior.
+And it’ll get some serious design consideration too, when former Ace Hotel employee and current architect and designer Neal Harrod, a friend of Yoshino’s, reimagines the new space’s interior.

 The 21-seat restaurant will serve beer, wine, and saké and keep the daily hours of 10 am to 8 pm, except on Fridays and Saturdays, when Kalé will stay open till 9.